Farheen-cell/Yebelo-Spring-Developer-Assignment/README.md

 ## Features

 ### Example System
-Person A : http://localhost:8080/create-game/ >> Game Created Successfully
-Person A : http://localhost:8080/roll-die/p1 >> Die rolled 11 and landed on Place ABC,
-Unclaimed place and hence bought for $200.
+Person A: http://localhost:8080/create-game/ >> Game Created Successfully Person A: http://localhost:8080/roll-die/p1 >> Die rolled 11 and landed on Place ABC, Unclaimed place and hence bought for $200.
 Remaining balance is $800.
-Person B : http://localhost:8080/roll-die/p2 >> Die rolled 4 and landed on Place DEF, Unclaimed place and hence bought for $150.
-Remaining balance is $850.
+Person B: http://localhost:8080/roll-die/p2 >> Die rolled 4 and landed on Place DEF, Unclaimed place and hence bought for $150.
+Remaining balance is $850. ...
+Person A: http://localhost:8080/roll-die/p1 >> Die rolled 1 and landed on Place DEF, paid rent $100.
-...
-Person A : http://localhost:8080/roll-die/p1 >> Die rolled 1 and landed on Place DEF, paid rent
-$100.
 Remaining balance is $700.
-Person B : http://localhost:8080/roll-die/p2 >> Die rolled 4 and landed on Place UES, Unclaimed place and hence bought for $150.
+Person B: http://localhost:8080/roll-die/p2 >> Die rolled 4 and landed on Place UES, Unclaimed place and hence bought for $150.
 Remaining balance is $700.
 Also Crossed “Start” gaining +200.
-Remaining Balance $900.
-...
-Person A : http://localhost:8080/roll-die/p1 >> Die rolled 1 and landed on Place DEF, paid rent
+Remaining Balance $900. ...
+Person A: http://localhost:8080/roll-die/p1 >> Die rolled 1 and landed on Place DEF, paid rent $100.
-$100.
 Remaining balance is $-100.
 Game Over, You lose!

 ### Completed